Different flavours of GANS

 Each "dial" is one dimension in the latent space.
 You're not describing the image - you're selecting it from the model's imagination.

-🎨 GANs Based on Latent Space Design
+GANs Based on Latent Space Design

-Name of GAN | Trick | What It Enables | Show More |
+| GAN / Technique | Core Idea (The Trick) | What It Enables | More Details |

 These approaches enhance semantic control and interpolation in the latent space.

-🧾 Final Thoughts
+Final Thoughts

-Whether you’re building GANs for art, research, or fun, understanding these building blocks gives you not just better models — but more intuition, more control, and way more creative power.
-The world of GANs is deep, evolving, and honestly, pretty exciting.
-And this journey into their inner workings?
-Just the beginning.
+Whether you are using GANs for art, research, or curiosity, understanding these foundations gives you not just better models but more intuition, more control, and a deeper sense of creative power.